terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/08_Deb_Development.md

 1. **IP Placeholder**: The `path` field must use `${ip}` (e.g., `http://${ip}:8686`).
 Hardcoding a fixed IP or domain is prohibited.
 2. **JSON Syntax**: Must be valid JSON.
 Comments (`//` or `/* */`), single quotes, or trailing commas are prohibited.
 3. **ID Uniqueness**: `id` must be globally unique.
 Duplicate IDs will be rejected.
-4. **Version Incrementation**: Each new submission's version number must be greater than the previous version.
-Duplicates or downgrades are prohibited.
+4. **Version Incrementation**: Increasing the version number on each submission is recommended.
+The platform no longer rejects duplicate or lower version numbers, but the App Center detects updates by comparing version numbers numerically — a version that is not greater than the installed one will not reach existing users as an update.
 5. **Category Limit**: Each application may have at most 3 categories.
 6. **TOS Version**: `low_version` must be TOS 7.0 or higher.
-7. **Field Consistency**: `version` must be consistent between config.ini and DEBIAN/control. `system_id` must match the systemd service filename. `package` must match the `Package` field in DEBIAN/control.
+7. **Field Consistency**: `system_id` must match the systemd service filename, and `package` must match the `Package` field in DEBIAN/control.
+Keeping `version` consistent between config.ini and DEBIAN/control is recommended but not validated by the platform — see 4.2.2.

 **`path` Field Value Quick Reference Table:**